prashanth-kumar-g/student-attendance-management-system/README.md

   </tr>
 </table>

-> 📌 Screenshots cover login, admin controls, attendance, reporting, and more.
+> 📌 This gallery includes all major forms and features of the project to give a full visual understanding of how SAMS works.

 ---